 - 1. Define (the term(s)...) is intended literally, only a formal statement or equivalent paraphrase being required. - 2.
 What is meant by (the term(s)...) normally implies that a definition should be given, together with some relevant comment on the significance or context of the term(s) concerned, especially where two or more terms are included in the question.
 The amount of supplementary comment intended should be interpreted in the light of the indicated mark value. - 3.
 State implies a concise answer with little or no supporting argument (e.g. a numerical answer that can readily be obtained 'by inspection'). - 4.
 List requires a number of points, generally each of one word, with no elaboration.
-Where a given number of points is specified, this should not be exceeded. - 5 (a) Explain may imply reasoning or some reference to theory, depending on the context.
+Where a given number of points is specified, this should not be exceeded. - (a) Explain may imply reasoning or some reference to theory, depending on the context.
 It is another way of asking candidates to give reasons for something.
 The candidate needs to leave the examiner in no doubt why something happens. - (b) Give a reason/Give reasons is another way of asking candidates to explain why something happens. - 6 (a) Describe, the data or information given in a graph, table or diagram, requires the candidate to state the key points that can be seen in the stimulus material.
-Where possible, reference should be made to numbers drawn from the stimulus material. - (b) Describe, a process, requires the candidate to give a step-by-step written statement of what happens during the process. - Describe and explain may be coupled, as may state and explain. - 7.
-Discuss requires the candidate to give a critical account of the points involved in the topic.
+Where possible, reference should be made to numbers drawn from the stimulus material. - (b) Describe, a process, requires the candidate to give a step-by-step written statement of what happens during the process.

+Describe and explain may be coupled, as may state and explain.